Dervish War: Battle of Eyl

 In early March, the second phase of operations began.
 The Ethiopians advanced as far as Gerlogubi but turned back in early April.
 The Italian Navy bombarded Eyl in the winter to no effect.
 On 16 April, three ships of the East Indies Station under Rear Admiral George Atkinson-Willes left Berbera planning to capture Eyl in cooperation with an advance overland.
 The attack on Eyl took place on 21 April.
 A Royal Naval detachment, reinforced by three companies of the Royal Hampshire Regiment, stormed and captured the forts at Illig, the ships' guns supporting the attack.
 The British lost 3 men killed and 11 wounded, and the Dervishes 58 killed and 14 wounded.
 The naval detachment remained ashore for four days, assisted by an Italian naval detachment that arrived on 22 April.
 Control of Ilig was finally relinquished to Ali Yusuf of Hobyo.
-Having defeated his forces in the field and forced his retreat, the British "offered the Mullah safe conduct into permanent exile at Mecca"; the Haroun did not reply.
+Having defeated his forces in the field and forced his retreat, the British "offered the Mullah safe conduct into permanent exile at Mecca"; the Mullah did not reply.